-The impacts of assimilated CASA data are also evident in the surface wind field and cold pool structure in the 0140 UTC analysis.
-In experiment CNTL (Fig. 8a), a moderately intense surface circulation pattern is present, horizontally collocated with that indicated by KCYR $V_r$ observations.
-In the CNTL analysis, a moderately strong gust front is present to the south and southeast of the surface circulation, with strong inflow of between 15 and 25 m s-1 ahead of the gust front.
-The location of the gust front in the 0140 UTC CNTL analysis (Fig. 8a) is similar to that indicated by the full-resolution 0139 UTC KCYR $2^{\circ} V_r$ observations (Fig. 8c); at the location of the mesovortex, these observations were 500-700 m above the surface.
-The surface wind field in the 0140 UTC ensemble mean analysis of NoCASA shows only weak rotation within a convergent shear zone (Fig. 8b), consistent with the simulated $V_r$ observations of Fig. 7c.
-While the gust front present in NoCASA is positioned similarly to that in CNTL, it is much weaker, with a cross-frontal temperature difference of less than 2 K; this is too weak compared to potential temperature decreases of 3-4 K as measured by nearby Oklahoma Mesonet stations during passage of the gust front (not shown).
+The impact of assimilated CASA data is also evident in the surface wind field and cold pool structure in the 0140 UTC analysis.
+In experiment CNTL (Fig. 8a), a moderately intense surface circulation is present, horizontally co-located with that indicated by KCYR V_r observations.
+In the CNTL analysis, a moderately strong gust front is present to the south and southeast of the surface circulation, with strong inflow of between 15 and 25 ms-1 ahead of the gust front.
+The location of the gust front in the 0140 UTC CNTL analysis (Fig. 8a) is similar to that indicated by the full-resolution 0139 UTC KCYR 2° V_r observations (Fig. 8c); at the location of the meso-vortex, these observations were 500 to 700 m above the surface.
+The surface wind field in the 0140 UTC ensemble mean analysis of NoCASA shows only weak rotation within a convergent shear zone (Fig. 8b), consistent with the simulated V_r observations of Fig. 7c.
+While the gust front present in NoCASA is positioned similarly to that in CNTL, it is much weaker, with a cross-frontal temperature difference of less than 2 K; this is too weak compared to potential temperature decreases of 3 to 4 K as measured by nearby Oklahoma Mesonet stations during passage of the gust front (not shown).

 The stronger low-level circulation of CNTL is accompanied by more vigorous convective updrafts over the CASA subdomain.
 Total updraft flux is calculated at each model level over the CASA subdomain outlined in Fig. 2a; the resulting vertical profiles of updraft flux for the CNTL and NoCASA 0140 UTC ensemble mean analyses are plotted in Fig. 9a.
-Greater updraft flux is present in CNTL than in NoCASA, particularly below the 5-km level.
-Much of the difference in updraft flux between CNTL and NoCASA can be attributed to greater updraft velocities in CNTL; histograms of updraft velocity for the 0140 UTC analyses of CNTL (Fig. 9b) and NoCASA (Fig. 9c) in model grid cells where the vertical velocity was greater than or equal to $4 \text{ m s}^{-1}$ indicate that more regions of strong updrafts are present in CNTL than in NoCASA.
-In the 0140 UTC CNTL analysis, updrafts in excess of $16 \text{ m s}^{-1}$ are present in more than 100 grid cells; the maximum updraft velocity observed within the CASA subdomain exceeds $24 \text{ m s}^{-1}$ .
+Greater updraft flux is present in CNTL than in NoCASA, particularly below the 5 km level.
+Much of the difference in updraft flux between CNTL and NoCASA can be attributed to greater updraft velocities in CNTL; histograms of updraft velocity for the 0140 UTC analyses of CNTL (Fig. 9b) and NoCASA (Fig. 9c) in model grid cells where the vertical velocity was greater than or equal to 4 m s-1 indicate that more regions of strong updrafts are present in CNTL than in NoCASA.
+In the 0140 UTC CNTL analysis, updrafts in excess of 16 m s-1 are present in more than 100 grid cells; the maximum updraft velocity observed within the CASA subdomain exceeds 24 m s-1.
 In NoCASA, only about 30 grid cells have updrafts exceeding 16 m s-1, and the maximum updraft velocity within the CASA domain is less than 19 m s-1.
 Similar behavior was noted at other analysis times and during the forecast cycles, with stronger updrafts and greater updraft fluxes present in CNTL than in NoCASA (not shown).